python/cpython/Doc/install/index.rst

 These compilers require some special libraries.
 This task is more complex than for Borland's C++, because there is no program to convert the library.
 First you have to create a list of symbols which the Python DLL exports.
-(You can find a good program for this task at http://starship.python.net/crew/kernr/mingw32/Notes.html, see at  PExports 0.42h there.)
+(You can find a good program for this task at http://www.emmestech.com/software/cygwin/pexports-0.43/download_pexports.html)

 ..
 I don't understand what the next line means. --amk
 .. (inclusive the references on data structures.)